dradamski/RecFIN-Data-Analysis-Project/README.md

       Database created running steps 1 and 2 above.
 Cleaned up version of csv data.
 Used by visualize.py and predict.py to perform analysis.

+  createdb.py

+      Creates clean sqlite database with tables Data and Sites from the 80-16.csv file by using the sqlite3, csv and re python packages.
+This database is used as the data source for all analysis.

   visualize.py

       Script collects data from a certain site and creates graphs of the total catch and Catch Per Unit